-Poss Answer a) More interruptions to the electricity supply b) Major interruptions to the electricity supply c) All interruptions to the electricity supply d) All planned interruptions to the electricity supply
+Poss Possible answers a) More interruptions to the electricity supply b) Major interruptions to the electricity supply c) All interruptions to the electricity supply d) All planned interruptions to the electricity supply

-Question 39 The ( The Construction Design and Management Regulations 2015 (CDM) place certain responsibilities on duty holders involved in the work project to improve health and s Which ONE of following states an aim of the CDM regulations?
-Poss ible answers Answer a) To appropriately cost the work so the tasks involved are managed to achieve financial success b) To carefully plan the work so the risks involved are kept to a minimum and recorded for audit purposes c) c) To plan the work to ensure the project is delivered within the set timescales d) To sensibly plan the work so the risks involved are managed from start to finish
+The Construction Design and Management Regulations 2015 (CDM) place certain responsibilities on duty holders involved in the work project to improve health and safety.

+Which ONE of following states an aim of the CDM regulations?

+Poss Answer a) To appropriately cost the work so the tasks involved are managed to achieve financial success b) To carefully plan the work so the risks involved are kept to a minimum and recorded for audit purposes c) To plan the work to ensure the project is delivered within the set timescales d) To sensibly plan the work so the risks involved are managed from start to finish

-Question 40 The r The regulator Ofgem set targets for the Energy Network Companies.
+Question 40 The regulator Ofgem set targets for the Energy Network Companies.
 Which ONE of the following identifies three of the targets?
 Poss Answer a) Consumer value, economical network design and good waste disposal b) Customer service, network reliability and environmental performance c) Customer communication, network performance and cost reduction d) Consumer interaction, network monitoring and reduced wastage